AndersDeath/diary2/000-current.md

 # 04 May - Thursday - Barcelona - 217 day of immigration

-Today we finally to ConmoCaixa
+Today we finally to CosmoCaixa